-Mr. Marc Jacobson was appointed to the Board of Visitors on November 19, 2004, and was reappointed to a second four-year term on July 1, 2006.
+Mr. Marc Jacobson was appointed to the Board of Visitors on November 19, 2004, and was reappointed on July 1, 2006 and July 1, 2010.
 He served as Rector of the Board from 2006-2008.
+He currently services as chair of the Student Advancement Committee and as a member of the Executive, Administration & Finance and Audit Committees.
+He also serves on the Board's Bylaws Review Committee and as a representative to the Educational Foundation Investment Committee.

 Mr. Jacobson retired as Judge of the Norfolk Circuit Court February, 2004, a position he held since March, 1995.
 He was Chief Judge from July, 2001 to June, 2003.
 From September, 1990 to March, 1995, he was a Judge of the Norfolk General District Court.